-Travel 'chaos': Long delays at Auckland Airport due to IT issue
+Travel 'chaos': Long delays at Auckland Airport due to 'worldwide' IT issue

 "They are doing a great job accommodating everyone, which makes you think we might be here for a while."

+A Melbourne Airport spokeswoman said there had been a worldwide customs system outage.

-Jetstar issued a travel alert stating an "IT issue" was affecting their airport systems today, resulting in delays and cancellations to some domestic and international flights.
+Jetstar also issued a travel alert stating an "IT issue" was affecting their airport systems today, resulting in delays and cancellations to some domestic and international flights.